Hard Drive Not Detected

 What steps to take with an external hard drive not recognized or detected

 This is mostly a common error that you’re going to receive during the normal function of plugging in an extra hard drive to your computer, or laptop, from within the operating system.
 This applies to both Apple and Windows operating platforms.

 This error message is produced by one of the interface ports whether USB, firewire, thunderbolt, etc, and means: your computer has detected something is plugged in, but cannot recognize any details about the device.
-This is one of the most common errors, because 90% of data recovery of external drives will produce this same error, as long as the drive can receive power.
+This is one of the most common errors, because 90% of data recovery of external drives will produce this same hard disk not detected error, as long as the drive can receive power.

-Many hard drive malfunctions can produce this error, so it can be next to impossible to properly diagnose it at this point.
+Many hard drive malfunctions can produce this error, so it can be next to impossible to properly diagnose hard disk not detected errors at this point.
 Failed or failing heads, too many bad sectors, media(platter) damage, file system corruption, faulty mechanical or electrical parts could all be the culprit.

 What you do next can be a determining factor in whether your data is ever going to be successfully recovered.

 A common symptom we help our clients overcome when discussing their situation is “My WD external drive not recognized”.
 Western Digital is notorious for having these kinds of issues.
-Most of the time the drive requires advanced technology to temporarily get past the error, and be able to see the drive’s data.
+Most of the time an external hard drive not showing up case requires advanced technology to temporarily get past the hard disk not detected error, and be able to see the drive’s data.